 - Evaluate a patient’s breathlessness and cough to determine the most appropriate treatment plan for them.

 - Assess and address a patient’s symptoms holistically, including obesity and depression or anxiety.

 - Know how to manage symptoms from childhood to end-of-life palliative care.

-Taking a careful clinical history is always the first diagnostic step, and is an essential part of managing any patient’s symptoms.
-The clinical history and physical examination provide essential clues about the possible underlying cause of the symptoms, guiding selection of the appropriate diagnostic investigations and optimal management plan.
+Above all, taking a careful clinical history is an essential first diagnostic step.
+The clinical history and physical examination provide essential clues about the possible underlying cause, guiding selection of the appropriate diagnostic investigations and optimal management plan.

 Cough is a common presentation for children in primary care.
 Often this is due to a simple viral upper respiratory tract infection, and resolves spontaneously.
 However, cough is a common symptom of several conditions including asthma.
 To make the diagnosis of asthma, clinicians must take a careful history and see how it links to the BTS/SIGN asthma guidelines where patients are categorised into high, intermediate and low probability of asthma.

 Kirsty is 5 years old and has come to the surgery with her mother who describes a cough she has had for over six weeks.
 Kirsty is otherwise well but has a dry cough which is worse at night.
 Kirsty has seen your colleagues on two occasions and been diagnosed with a virus but her mother is getting increasingly frustrated and feels more should be done.
 A number of Kirsty’s friends have asthma and the mother is convinced Kirsty has asthma and wants her to have a ‘blue puffer’ (a reliever inhaler).